 Grapeseed oil is the newest trend in my book.
 From cooking benefits, to hair benefits, and even skin benefits, grapeseed oil does literally everything!
 So, what exactly is grapeseed oil?
 Grapeseed oil is a lightweight oil that is extracted from the seeds of grapes.
 It is also a by-product of the wine making industry, which most people are not aware of.

 Health & Beauty Benefits

 For starters, grapeseed oil contains plenty of antioxidants such as vitamin E and phenolic antioxidants, as well as a rich source of omega-6 fatty acids.
-Which is fantastic as this benefits the face and body in ways such as: it does not clog pores, therefore even the most sensitive skin types can use grapeseed oil without worry.
-Additionally it moisturizes the skin, lightens dark circles, fades scars, tightens skin, prevents sun damage, and promotes hair growth.
+Which is fantastic, as these have various benefits for the face and body.
+It also doesn’t clog pores, so even the most sensitive skin types can use grapeseed oil without worry.
+Additionally, it moisturizes the skin, lightens dark circles, fades scars, tightens skin, prevents sun damage, and promotes hair growth.

-That’s not all, however.
-Grapeseed Oil has also been found to:
+That’s not all!
+Grapeseed oil has also been found to: